Trump Vows To Release Ukraine Transcript Amid Impeachment Crescendo

 The much-anticipated transcript

-Trump has acknowledged discussing Biden with Zelensky earlier this summer.
+Trump has acknowledged discussing Biden with Ukrainian President Volodymyr Zelenskiy this summer.

 That followed his decision to suspend military assistance to Ukraine.
 Trump has insisted that there was never a "quid pro quo" in which he said he'd agree to release aid to Ukraine in exchange for dirt on Biden or his family.

-One question the transcript could answer is what, specifically, Trump said to Zelensky about investigating Biden's son, Hunter, who once sat on the board of a Ukrainian gas company.
+One question the transcript could answer is what, specifically, Trump said to Zelenskiy about investigating Biden's son, Hunter, who once sat on the board of a Ukrainian gas company.

-Trump has gone back and forth about whether he might release the transcript, saying on one hand that it might clear up the Ukraine affair but on the other hand he was worried about the precedent it might set.
+Trump has gone back and forth about whether he might release the transcript, saying on one hand that it might clear up the Ukraine affair but on the other hand that he was worried about the precedent it might set.

-Trump also has said it was a "perfect" call, mostly congratulatory about Zelensky's election two months before, and that it contained nothing "inappropriate," because the president was mindful about the number of U.S. officials and others who might hear it or be briefed on its contents.
+Trump has also said that it was a "perfect" call, mostly congratulatory about Zelenskiy's election two months before, and that it contained nothing "inappropriate," because the president was mindful about the number of U.S. officials and others who might hear it or be briefed on its contents.

 At the same time, Trump acknowledged on Tuesday that he had suspended U.S. assistance to Ukraine before the phone call.
 The reason the president gave in New York City on Tuesday was that he wanted European governments to give more support to Ukraine's government.

-The European Union's mission to the United States responded on Tuesday that its governments have given more than 15 billion to Ukraine since Russia's incursions there in 2014, which began the latest phase of support from the West for Kyiv.
+The European Union's mission to the United States responded on Tuesday that its governments have given more than 15 billion euros to Ukraine since Russia's incursions there in 2014, which began the latest phase of support from the West for Kyiv.

 DYK that since 2014, the EU & European Financial Institutions have mobilized more than €15 billion in grants & loans to support the reform process in #Ukraine, with strong conditionality on continued progress?
 More in @eu_eeas @eu_near factsheet: https://t.co/dGlW4pD2tj #UNGA pic.twitter.com/Qn7iQRRcz9— EU in the US (@EUintheUS) September 24, 2019

-American assistance then resumed earlier in September.
-And then House intelligence committee Chairman Adam Schiff, D-Calif., learned about a whistleblower inside the intelligence community who had filed a complaint about Trump's conversation with a foreign leader.
+U.S. assistance resumed this September.
+And then House Intelligence Committee Chairman Adam Schiff, D-Calif., learned about a whistleblower inside the intelligence community who had filed a complaint about Trump's conversation with a foreign leader.

 The Justice Department has opined that acting Director of National Intelligence Joseph Maguire doesn't need to give that complaint to Schiff or his counterparts on the Senate intelligence committee.

-Pelosi, Schiff and Democrats say there is no wiggle room in the law and that Maguire must give Congress what he has.
-Maguire is scheduled to appear before Schiff's committee on Thursday and Schiff said he's also heard from a lawyer for the whistleblower about making contact with his committee.
+Pelosi, Schiff and Democrats say that there is no wiggle room in the law and that Maguire must give Congress what he has.
+Maguire is scheduled to appear before Schiff's committee on Thursday, and Schiff said he has also heard from a lawyer for the whistleblower about making contact with his committee.

-The Senate intelligence committee also has said it's exploring how to make contact with the whistleblower.
+The Senate intelligence committee has also said it's exploring how to make contact with the whistleblower.

 NPR correspondents Susan Davis, Ryan Lucas and Tim Mak contributed to this report.